FireflyArtsCollective/ffagc/README.md

 * Update the template constants (install dates and deadlines) in config/template_values.yml.

+* Update golden files with `bundle exec rake grant_contracts:create_golden` and check the output in spec/fixtures/pdfs

 * Make a backup of the previous production table in the db/ folder

 * Reset the database with `bundle exec rake db:reset`.
 THIS WILL DELETE ALL DATA, so you may want to make a backup of the existing db first.